yegor256/takes/README.md

 )
 ```

-This `FkHitRefresh` fork is a decorator of takes.
+This `FkHitRefresh` fork is a decorator of take.
 Once it sees
-`X-Takes-Refresh` header in the request, it realizes that the server is running in
+`X-Take-Refresh` header in the request, it realizes that the server is running in
-"hit-refresh" mode and passes the request to the encapsulated takes.
+"hit-refresh" mode and passes the request to the encapsulated take.
 Before it
 passes the request it tries to understand whether any of the resources
 are older than compiled files.
 If they are older, it tries
 to run compilation tool to build them again.